 The central sustainability challenge in this case was the human health effects (Landrigan, 2002; Muir and Zegarac, 2001) of toxic chemicals dispersed into the environment.
-Of course, toxic chemicals have a wide range of other effects worth mitigating, such as animal health issues, environmental degradation, and uncertainty about the interactions of various chemicals, to name but a few.
-However, this case focused on human health effects, and specifically on those that were marketable and difficult to oppose.
-Strategically choosing which challenges, such as cancer and infant health, would foment legislation was a key factor in the city's success in passing the 2005 precautionary purchasing ordinance.
+Toxic chemicals have a wide range of other effects worth mitigating, such as animal health issues, environmental degradation, and uncertainty about the interactions of various chemicals, to name but a few.
+However, narrowing from broad sustainability criteria (environmental impacts, economic impacts on communities, sustainable material sourcing, etc.) to focus specifically on human health effects that were marketable and difficult to oppose proved a strategic decision.
+Challenges such as cancer and infant health were selected to foment legislation, marking a key factor in the city's success in passing the 2005 precautionary purchasing ordinance.
 The law has since become a foundation for addressing many ancillary sustainability challenges.

-One implicit sustainability challenge within toxic chemical dispersion was the path dependence of risk assessment methodology.
+One implicit sustainability challenge within toxic

+chemical dispersion is the path dependence of risk assessment methodology.
 Traditionally, the risk associated with an event is the product of the probability it will occur and its impact when it does occur.
 A high impact and extremely improbable event would be considered low risk.
 A very low impact and frequent event would also have a low risk.
 In order to assess risk, both the impact and probability need to be known.
 Therefore, in traditional risk management, uncertainty about an event's impact or probability of occurring effectively lowers the risk.

 Another methodological hurdle was building trust and coordination among stakeholders.
-Stakeholder participation is a central tenet of sustainability science, and though successful in this case, it was not an easy road.
-Initially, NGOs played their traditional role as antagonist, despite the city's willingness to pursue shared goals.
+Stakeholder participation is a central tenet of sustainability science.
+Although successful in this case, stakeholder participation proved a difficult road.
+Initially, NGOs played the stereotypical role of an antagonist, despite the city's willingness to pursue shared goals.
 Overcoming distrust required the city to build relationships with the NGOs over time.

 On the resident side, the Department of the Environment held many open meetings to get input from residents on precautionary purchasing.
 However, few residents attended these meetings, which exemplifies a consistent problem in participatory sustainability science research: stakeholder recruitment.
 Even when stakeholders were identified and engaged, stakeholder groups had different priorities and vernaculars, making communication a challenge.
-For example,. researchers working for the Department of the Environment communicated about materials in terms of their toxicity.
+For example, researchers working for the Department of the Environment communicated about materials in terms of their toxicity potential.
 The city's purchasers focused on the costs of switching suppliers, and end-users were most concerned about whether new materials would match the performance of old materials.
 Finding solution options that meet the needs of researchers, purchasers, and end-users is no easy task, and takes significant effort on the part of everyone involved.
 It can be frustrating to bring together disparate actors in interconnected systems, but it is crucial for generating solution options for sustainability problems.